What’s In Your Water? Part 1

 Obviously, stay away from plastic shower curtains, including plastic-derived fabrics such as polyester, nylon, and microfiber.
 These synthetics can cause as much environmental damage as vinyl, especially when laundered.
 Some of these “fabric” polyester curtains even contain chemicals to make the plastic fabric water-repellent.
 Ingredients such as perfluorooctane sulfonate, a chemical known to cause cancer and has a Proposition 65 warning, are just one example I found on Kohls’ website.
 If you do happen to find a cotton and “chemical-free” shower curtain at a department store, these almost always recommend using a liner with the curtain, defeating the purpose of switching to a fabric shower curtain.
 I’ve found examples of those on Target’s website.

 Look for hemp or a hemp cotton blend.
 If you can’t find a hemp curtain in your price range, get a cotton curtain so that you can wash it regularly.
-Read the fine print you know exactly what type of fabric it is.
+Read the fine print so you know exactly what type of fabric it is.
 Check the details as some fabric curtains have a disclaimer such as, “recommend using with a shower curtain liner.”
 This often indicates that the curtain cannot withstand constant water exposure and will not last very long.
 Also, read the reviews to help determine durability and quality.

 Another option is reclaimed sailcloth, which I mentioned in a previous post.
 This is what I’d like to purchase someday as long as I can find one made of authentic, reclaimed sailcloth.
 These generally run in the $200-$300 range and I frankly cannot afford one right now.